Forest of Customary Rights of La Teste-de-Buch: Contemporary conflicts and issues

-Recurrent conflicts among the involved parties have marked the 20th and 21st centuries, stirring debates in the La Teste municipal council, the columns of the regional press, and the courts of Bordeaux.
+Recurrent conflicts between the involved parties have marked the 20th and 21st centuries, stirring debates in the La Teste municipal council, the columns of the regional press, and the courts of Bordeaux.

 The question of whether usagers can cut down oaks for firewood remains controversial.
 The agreements limit the felling of live oaks to construction work, but oak wood, being a higher-quality fuel than pine, was not favored by owners during the resin-tapping era.
 Consequently, unauthorized cuts have often occurred.

-Does the right of use extend to the inhabitants of Cap Ferret?
+Another debate centers around if the right of use extends to the inhabitants of Cap Ferret.
 Until 1976, the end of the Cap Ferret peninsula was part of the commune of La Teste, before a referendum joined it to Lège for practical reasons.
 As residents of the former captalat territory, the approximately 2,000 year-round residents are entitled to usager rights in the forest.
-But should this privilege be limited to those who lived there ten years before the affiliation change?
+But it was still questioned if this privilege should be limited to those who lived there ten years before the affiliation change.
 The debate remains unresolved, and in 2008, a resident of Cap Ferret organized a high-profile tree felling and transport by pinasse to Cap Ferret—avoiding the wood leaving the "former boundaries of the captalat."

 A similar debate concerns the residents of Arcachon, a city separated from La Teste in 1857 to facilitate urban expansion.
 At the time, the few inhabitants explicitly renounced their right of use in exchange for full ownership of parcels.

-The stakeholders struggle to agree on how to represent the usagers.
+The stakeholders also struggle to agree on how to represent the usagers.
 According to the transactions, usagers are supposed to organize themselves into a union.
 However, under state pressure and after several legal proceedings, it was decided in 1976 that the municipal councils of La Teste and Gujan-Mestras would represent the usagers.
-Nevertheless, a users’ association, the ADDU-FU, tends to assert this role.
+Nevertheless, a users’ association, the ADDU-FU, tends to fill this role.

 The rights of access to the forest massif are also regularly questioned: the transactions prohibit owners from blocking paths or fencing off their plots.
 However, motor vehicle traffic and the organization of hikes or other events are regulated.

 Finally, controversies occasionally arise regarding the possibility of building or improving the structures of the hundred resin workers’ cabins identified in 1901, beyond the renovations conditionally authorized by the land use plan, in a context where land and real estate speculation is a proven temptation.